mlswg/mls-architecture/draft-ietf-mls-architecture.md

 : This message changes the group state to include the changes described in a set of proposals.

-The simplest pattern is for a client to just send a single Proposal/Commit pair, for instance Alice could send the pair Add(Bob), Commit to add Bob to the group.
+The simplest pattern is for a client to just send a Commit which contains one or more Proposals, for instance Alice could send the a Commit with the Proposal Add(Bob) embedded to add
+Bob to the group.
 However, there are situations in which one client might send a proposal and another might send the commit.
 For instance, Bob might wish to join the group and send a Proposal to do so (see